ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ![!Audio](../img/RaceTimerTutorial/audio_polish.png){: .center loading="lazy" }

-We need to edit the **RaceManager_Client** script to play the audio at certain points of the race.
+You need to edit the **RaceManager_Client** script to play the audio at certain points of the race.

 ```lua linenums="1"
 local CHEER_SND = script:GetCustomProperty("cheerSnd"):WaitForObject()